-- a) You must obtain two language proficiency endorsements, which will be allocated, based on your Home Language and First Additional Language or the communication module that you take in your program. - b) As the Language of Teaching and Learning (LoLT) in South-African Secondary Schools is presently either Afrikaans or English, you must obtain either a capital A or E.
+- All students must obtain two language proficiency endorsements, which will be allocated, based on your Home Language and First Additional Language and the communication module that you take in your program. - b) As the Language of Teaching and Learning (LoLT) in South-African Secondary Schools is presently either Afrikaans or English, you must obtain either Afrikaans and/or English as LoLT.

-c) If you pass ENTL 521, you will be endorsed with English as LoLT.
-If you also wish to be endorsed with Afikaans as LoLT, you must register for AFTB521.
+c) If the student pass ENTL 521, He/she will be endorsed with English as LoLT.
+If the student also wish to be endorsed with Afrikaans as LoLT, he/she must register for AFTB521.